 Popular coupon websites such as Coupons.com and RetailMeNot often run Elysium Health discount codes from 10% to 33% off.

 Elysium Health collects information from customers who visit its website, including name, address, telephone number, email address, date of birth, purchase, and ordering history.

 Customers who order the Index biological age test also provide saliva samples, genetic information, and health data.
 Genetic information is data collected through the processing of the saliva sample for genetic or epigenetic information, including customer results.
-Health data includes information voluntarily provided by the customer on surveys, including health history and ancestry.
+On the other hand, health data includes information voluntarily provided by the customer on surveys, including health history and ancestry.

 Elysium Health uses information collected to provide goods and services and for marketing purposes.
 Customers may opt-in to allow the company to use their genetic information to research new products.
 Elysium Health will not use genetic information for purposes of marketing or advertising.
-The company de-identifies any genetic information it shares.
+Furthermore, the company de-identifies any genetic information it shares.

 It will not use a customer’s personal information for research without consent.
 Customers can grant permission for their de-identified personal information by completing a Research Consent Form.

 Additionally, it protects data for the Index biological age test with industry-standard encryption.
 Saliva samples sent through the Index test are stored for three months before being destroyed.
 It will keep the sample longer if the customer opted in to use it for research.

 Other Elysium Health Reviews